JnyJny/JnyJny.github.io/content/2018/10/20/howto-meetup.md

 I spent some time discussing my efforts on Slack and received lots of positive reinforcement.
-Then I got my first notification from Meetup that someone had joined the Meetup!
+Then I got my first notification from Meetup that someone had joined the group!
 Wow talk about a rush!
 I wasn't entirely alone!

-That weekend, the membership for the group increased steadily and I soon found myself with over 50 people interested in the group I proposed.
+That weekend the membership increased steadily and I soon found myself with over 50 people interested in the group I proposed.
 Quick side note, once you get over 50 people in your group Meetup will want to increase the fee they charge.
-I blindly paid the fee, caught up in the excitement of creating a new community.
+I blindly paid it, caught up in the excitement of creating a new community.

 Ok, now it was time to get them to show up to a meeting.